1969–70 NHL season: Playoff bracket

 The top four teams in each division qualified for the playoffs.
 In the quarterfinals, the third seeded team in each division played against the division winner from their division.
 The other series matched the second and fourth place teams from the divisions.
 The two winning teams from each division's first round series then met in the Stanley Cup Semifinals.
-The two winners of the Semifinals then advanced to the Stanley Cup Finals.
+The two winners of the Semifinals then advanced to the Stanley Cup Final.

 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Quarterfinals

 (E1) Chicago Black Hawks vs. (E3) Detroit Red Wings

 The Chicago Black Hawks finished as the NHL's best regular season team with 99 points.
 Detroit finished third in the East Division with 95 points.
 This was the ninth playoff meeting between these two teams, and they split their eight previous meetings.
 They last met in the 1966 semifinals which Detroit won in six games.
 These teams each won four games of their eight-game regular season series.

 In the Chicago-Detroit series, the Black Hawks swept the series, winning all four games by 4–2 scores.